nmthangdn2000/AnCv_SF_UH21/README.md

   <img src="images/2_Thông tin sản phẩm.png" alt="product information" width="200px" />
 </p>

-Pesticides retailers will use a **secondary application** to be able to post the products being sold in the store to the system, if a farmer places an order, they can clearly see the farmer's information. when they order products on the app.
+Pesticides retailers will use a **sub-application** to be able to post the products being sold in the store to the system, if a farmer places an order, they can clearly see the farmer's information. when they order products on the app.

 - Statistics of the store's business activities. ([**code here**](retail_agent_werf/lib/screen/homePage.dart))
 - Register to open an app store. ([**code here**](retail_agent_werf/lib/components/tabView/shop_tab_view.dart))